stormasm/spanish/teach/realfast/wordorder.md

 - una casa grande - a big house - in physical size
 - una gran casa - a great house - cultural importance or emotional impact

+Note how you drop the `de` if it comes before the noun

 ### Reference

 - [Learn Spanish Word Order in 25 Minutes](https://www.youtube.com/watch?v=jX7kV7XPOiA)